mudasiri/budget-me/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **[What is Budget App?]**
+- **[What is Budgetimi App?]**

-  - [Budget app is a web app that helps users categorize and manage their transactions for easy expense tracking.
-Stay organized and gain insights into your spending habits with this user-friendly tool.]
+  - [Budgetimi is a web app that helps users record, manage and track their transactions for easy expense tracking.
+Stay organized and gain insights into your spending habits with this user-friendly tool..]

   - **Is Rails still relevant?**